-- Trash, scrap metal, recycling, and compost shall be stored in leakproof containers under cover or with a storm-resistant lid that remains closed unless actively loading or unloading material. - Cover piles or containers of exposed soil or fill material. - Stockpiles of galvanized materials (e.g., scaffolding, fencing, etc.) shall be covered.
+- Trash and scrap metal shall be stored in leak-proof containers under cover or with a lid that remains closed unless adding or removing material. - Cover piles or containers of exposed soil or fill material. - Stockpiles of galvanized materials (e.g., scaffolding, fencing, etc.) shall be covered.